pillopaus-project/sa3.cpp-reworked/README.md

 (this repo)
 last changes :

-Q4_KM support for dit/same/t5
+- Q4_KM support for dit/same/t5;
-sa3-Quantize and related test programs to quantize and check the quantized models ggml related changes to dequantize and load Qx_KM quantized models sa3-generate and sa3-server updated , new runtime flags detailed in the --help webapp updated .
+- sa3-Quantize and related test programs to quantize and check the quantized models;
+- ggml related changes to dequantize and load Qx_KM quantized models;
+- sa3-generate and sa3-server updated , new runtime flags detailed in the --help;
+- webapp updated;

 Replace all SA3_* env vars with Sa3Config CLI flags + JSON params